pluralsh/documentation/pages/reference/configuring-cloud-provider.md

 {% tab title="GCP" %}

-- Follow the instructions [here](https://cloud.google.com/sdk/docs/install) to install the gcloud cli.
+- Follow the instructions [here](https://cloud.google.com/sdk/docs/install) to install the gcloud CLI.
-- Verify that the cli has been added to your `$PATH`
+- Verify that the CLI has been added to your `$PATH`
-- Create a new project in gcp via the cli:
+- Create a new project in gcp via the CLI:

 ```
 gcloud projects create example-project-name